aantti/supabase/aws/aurora/notes-on-aurora-restrictions.md

 ## Roles

+It's not possible to have superuser role.

 - Neither `supabase_admin` nor `postgres` can be superuser
-- The "admin" role is `rds_superuser` but it’s still restricted (the actual superuser is `rdsadmin` and it’s accessible for AWS only)
+- The admin role is `rds_superuser` but it’s still restricted (the actual superuser is `rdsadmin` and it’s accessible for AWS only)
 - Instead of the standard `REPLICATION` attribute, Aurora uses the `rds_replication` role

-Because there's no "real" superuser, using, e.g., `AUTHORIZATION` doesn't work:
+Because there's no "real" superuser, e.g., `AUTHORIZATION` doesn't work:

 ```
--- CREATE SCHEMA pgbouncer AUTHORIZATION pgbouncer;
+CREATE SCHEMA pgbouncer AUTHORIZATION pgbouncer;
-CREATE SCHEMA pgbouncer;
-ALTER SCHEMA pgbouncer OWNER TO pgbouncer;
 ```

 Similarly, `postgres` can't alter privileges for `supabase_admin`:

 ```
 alter default privileges for user supabase_admin in schema public grant all
-on sequences to postgres, anon, authenticated, service_role; -- using postgres roles this doesn't work
+on sequences to postgres, anon, authenticated, service_role;
 ```

 ## Extensions